Whale Watching Mozambique

 - Did you know that the Humpback whale uses a very clever technique to catch its food known as bubble net feeding?
 What happens is a group of whales swims in a circle, getting closer and closer in as they keep blowing bubbles below a school of prey.
 The prey (krill or plankton) is encircled in the shrinking ring of bubbles and is then trapped in a cylinder shape that keeps getting smaller.
-This ring can begin at up to 30 metres wide and several Humpbacks can be involved.
+This ring can begin at up to 30 meters wide and several Humpbacks can be involved.
 The whales then suddenly swim upward through the “net”, mouths agape, swallowing thousands of fish in one gulp.
 Wow!

 - The survival of this species is being threatened.
 Climate change is currently impacting on whales as sea levels rise and temperatures change.
-The Arctic and Antarctic habitats are facing threats right now which could affect whales sooner than we realise.
+The Arctic and Antarctic habitats are facing threats right now which could affect whales sooner than we realize.
 If the krill and plankton populations decrease, whales will really be in trouble.

 Come to Mozambique to see the whales!
 Maybe you will feel so tuned into these giant sea mammals that you will want to contribute to their on-going survival?

-Not only does Mozambique offers a majestic whale watching experience, but also world class holiday accommodation in luxury island villas, slick city hotels and elegant beach lodges.
+Not only does Mozambique offers a majestic whale watching experience, but also world-class holiday accommodation in luxury island villas, slick city hotels, and elegant beach lodges.
 We have what it takes to get you there in style and we guarantee you attractive and affordable package deals where you get to see the whales up close on ocean cruises and diving.

 Contact Mozambique Travel for any advice on the ideal locations for whale watching in Mozambique!